ixpantia/spatial_demo/README.md

     get file separate_shape@master:/shapes_segmentos/playas/playas.rds -o playas.rds
     put file playas@master -f playas.rds

-On your filesystem you can now remove the file we downloaded from the cluster
+On your file system you can now remove the file we downloaded from the cluster

     rm playas.rds